TheManOfTeel/portfolio/README.md

 The GitHub pages hosted site can be found [here](https://themanofteel.github.io/portfolio/).

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0 and has been migrated to use version 20.x.x.

 ## Development server